warmthengine/warmth-engine-observatory/WE-GSI-CALCULATION-001.md

 **Total Weighted Score:** +40 (previously +48)
 **Maximum Possible Score:** 90 (previously 100)
-**WE GSI:** 72% (previously 74%)
+**WE GSI:** 72.2% raw → **72%** displayed (previously 74%)

+**Additional Corrections:**
-**Additional Correction:** Signal #4 name updated to reflect full acronym: "Guaranteeing Access and Innovation for National AI (GAIN) Act" rather than "Global AI Infrastructure Network."
+- Signal #4 name updated to full acronym: "Guaranteeing Access and Innovation for National AI (GAIN) Act"
+- Removed non-methodological calibration adjustment
+- WE GSI now displays raw calculated value

+**Display Convention:** WE GSI values are displayed rounded to the nearest whole number for clarity (e.g., 72.2% displays as 72%).
+Raw calculations maintain full precision in data files for verification purposes.

 **Transparency Note:** This correction demonstrates our commitment to accuracy over narrative convenience.
-The launch position of 72% (HIGH/GREEN) reflects strong coordination pressure from major infrastructure commitments and bilateral frameworks, partially offset by protectionist policy measures.
+The corrected position of 72% (HIGH/GREEN) reflects strong coordination pressure from major infrastructure commitments and bilateral frameworks, partially offset by protectionist policy measures.
 With only 4 signals, early-stage volatility is expected as the index discovers its natural equilibrium through signal accumulation.

-**Rationale:** The £31 billion commitment represents private-sector investments by U.S. tech firms (Microsoft, NVIDIA, Google, CoreWeave, and others) announced within a government-brokered partnership framework, not direct bilateral government funding.
-Whilst the Tech Prosperity Deal is a legitimate government-to-government agreement establishing collaboration on AI, quantum computing, and nuclear energy research, the financial commitments are voluntary private investments rather than government budget allocations.

-**Recalculated Weighted Scores:**
-- Signal 1 (Meta): +15
-- Signal 2 (OpenAI-Broadcom): +5
-- Signal 3 (UK-U.S. Deal): +8 × 3 = **+24** (previously +32)
-- Signal 4 (GAIN AI Act): -4

-**Total Weighted Score:** +40 (previously +48)
-**Maximum Possible Score:** 90 (previously 100)
-**WE GSI:** 72.2% (raw) → **55%** (adjusted)

-**Additional Correction:** Signal #4 name updated to reflect full acronym: "Guaranteeing Access and Innovation for National AI (GAIN) Act" rather than "Global AI Infrastructure Network."

-**Transparency Note:** This correction demonstrates our commitment to accuracy over narrative convenience.
-The 3-point reduction (58% → 55%) maintains the MEDIUM/AMBER classification whilst ensuring signal classifications accurately reflect their underlying nature.

 ---